int19h/jbomohi/dict/la'e'au/comments.md

 defined to mean, say, "x1 is the mathbb font used for writing x2", then that's what {lo broda} means.
 How does {la'e'au lo broda} differ?

+## 2015-07-03T23:44:24Z — durka42 (comment 2183, in reply to 2182)

+Re: Unclear definition

+durka42 wrote:
+> Sorry but I don't understand what this word is for at all.
+If {broda} is
+> defined to mean, say, "x1 is the mathbb font used for writing x2", then
+> that's what {lo broda} means.
+How does {la'e'au lo broda} differ?

+Now that I posted this comment I see your explanation in another comment above... please include some of that explanation in the definition, if you are serious about this word, because I was totally confused by the definition as is.
+I *think* you are trying to say that this is a LAhE that means "the Lojban grammar system referred to by this sumti".
+Is that right?